 5. Next Gen Consoles Battle It Out

-No list of gaming trends would be complete without discussing the next generation of consoles that launched last year: Xbox Series X and PlayStation 5.
+No list of gaming trends would be complete without discussing the next generation of consoles that launched in 2020: Xbox Series X and PlayStation 5.

 It’s impossible to predict who will win this round of the console wars.